Balcony Accident Lawyer

-Failed railings and sudden collapses catch apartment residents and their guests off guard because the common assumption whenever you rent a property is that it is maintained properly and safe for habitation.
-Years of wear and tear, changing weather conditions and neglect can cause balconies and railings to lose their structural integrity, leading to their eventual failure.
+Years of wear and tear, changing weather conditions, and neglect can cause balconies and railings to lose their structural integrity, leading to their eventual failure and deck collapse.
 Here are some of the causes of accidents our Chicago railing accident lawyers have encountered.

 - Screws and bolts supporting the railing become rusty due to years of neglect and precipitation.
 Rust can eat through the metal and weaken it.
 When a resident or a guest leans against the railing, the screws or bolts snap and the railing and victim tumble off the edge.